kidwai/ethereumjs-sandbox/README.md

 * Clone this repository: `git clone https://github.com/kidwai/ethereum-tutorial.git`, or download the [zip](https://github.com/kidwai/ethereum-tutorial/archive/master.zip).
 * Open a shell to the new directory and run `npm install && npm start quick`.
 This will run a single `geth` node, create an account, start mining on a private blockchain, and provide log information in `logs/geth.log`.
 * (Optional) Geth logs provide valuable information about the inner workings of your node, your transactions, and the state of the network.
 You can keep an eye on the log file by opening a separate shell in the same directory and running `tail -f logs/geth.log`.
 I typically keep this in at least my peripheral vision at all times, for each node.
-* Enter `node run interactive`.
+* Enter `node tools console`.
 This will connect you to the node and leave you in an interactive javacsript REPL console.
 * Write your smart contracts in any text editor, save them in the `sol` directory with a `.sol` extension.
-* To deploy a smart contract, just enter `deploy(name)`, where `name` is the name of the contract in the file named 'name.sol'.
+* To deploy a smart contract, just enter `tools.deploy(name)`, where `name` is the name of the contract in the file named 'name.sol'.

 ## Examples